Baldwin County, Georgia

 Baldwin County is a county located in the central portion of the U.S. state of Georgia.
 As of the 2020 census, its population was 43,799.
 The county seat is Milledgeville, which was developed along the Oconee River.
 Baldwin County is part of the Milledgeville micropolitan statistical area.

 History

 For centuries, the land was occupied by the Creek Nation, and for thousands of years before them, varying cultures of indigenous peoples.

 Part of the land ceded by the Creek people in the Treaty of Fort Wilkinson in 1802 was used to create Baldwin County on May 11, 1803, by the Georgia General Assembly, the state's legislative body.

 The land west of the Oconee River was organized as Baldwin and Wilkinson Counties.
 The Treaty of Washington with the Creek in 1805 extended the state's western boundary to the Ocmulgee River.
 A legislative act on June 26, 1806, added some of this additional land to both counties.

 The state legislature subsequently passed an act on December 10, 1807, that created four new counties from Baldwin County's 1806 borders.
 It expanded Baldwin to the east with land from Hancock and Washington Counties.
 The new counties were Morgan, Jones, Putnam, and present-day Jasper (originally named Randolph County at the time of the act).

 The county is named for Abraham Baldwin, a signer of the United States Constitution, U.S. congressman representing Georgia, and the founder of the University of Georgia.
 White settlers moved into the area and developed large cotton plantations, made possible by the labor of slaves.
 Since the invention of the cotton gin, short-staple cotton could be profitably processed, and it was well-suited to the uplands of Georgia.
 What became known as the Black Belt of Georgia, an arc of fertile soil, was one of the destinations for slaves being sold from the Upper South, as well as from the Low Country.

-The county seat of Milledgeville is the former state capital of Georgia (1804–1868).
-Other than Washington, DC, it is the only planned capital city in the United States.
+The county seat of Milledgeville, formerly the state capital of Georgia (1804–1868), is one of only 3 planned capital cities in the United States along with Washington, D.C. and Indianapolis, IN.

-Indianapolis, the capital of Indiana is also a planned city.